marvintv/nextjs-chat-application/README.md

 ##

 ## Features
--Users are able to create/login to their account with a username/password -Ability to chat with other users through the ChatEngine API
+- Users are able to create/login to their account with a username/password
+- Ability to chat with other users through the ChatEngine API
 - Create/Send/Update Messages to other users on the platform.